pepaslabs/LearningRxSwift/lesson4.1_reachability/README.md

     }
 }
 ```

-### Discussion:

-Here, we subscribe to the `ReachabilityService` from `RxExample` and set the background color accordingly:

 However, our closure is both converting a `ReachabilityStatus` into a `UIColor`, and applying that color to `view.backgroundColor`.
 We can separate these two concerns by using the [`map`](http://rxmarbles.com/#map) function: